Elao/form.js/doc/choice.md

 That's what appen when you dont provide a `matcher`.

-So you can write your own matcher as long as it's a function that follow that pattern:
+So you can write your own matcher as long as it's a function that follows this pattern:

 ```javascript
 /**